Siya Kolisi: Early life

 Kolisi grew up in Zwide, iBhayi, a township in Port Elizabeth.
-Kolisi's mother, Phakama, was 16 when Siya was born and his father, Fezakele, was in his final year of school.
-Kolisi's mother died when he was 15, leaving his late grandmother, Nolulamile, to raise him.
-At the age of 12, he impressed scouts at a youth tournament in Mossel Bay and was offered a scholarship at Grey Junior in Port Elizabeth.
+Kolisi's mother, (Phakama) was 16 when Siya was born and his father (Fezakele), was in his final year of school.
+Kolisi's mother died when he was 15 years old, leaving his late grandmother (Nolulamile), to raise him.
+At the age of 12 he impressed scouts at a youth tournament in Mossel Bay and was offered a scholarship at Grey Junior in Port Elizabeth.
 He was subsequently offered a rugby scholarship to Grey High School, which South African cricketer Graeme Pollock and England International Mike Catt had attended.
 Kolisi was a regular member of the first XV high school rugby team.
 He was also a part of the youth set-up between 2007 and 2009, playing in the Under-16 Grant Khomo week and the Under-18 Craven Week before shifting west to join Western Province.
 He further represented the South Africa national under-18 rugby union team (SA Schools team) for two consecutive years.